We currently take 1 years to 12 years old.

 Example: Monday 7 to 6pm.
 Tuesday Asc Wednesday 9 to 3 pm

-We do alternative weeks (for children in school base kindy programs)
+We also do alternative weeks (for children in school base kindy programs)

-Conon Road Kindergarten & OSCH will pick up and deliver kindy and pre-primary children at both schools directly to and from their classroom.
+Conon Road Kindergarten & OSCH will pick up and drop off kindy and pre-primary children directly to and from their classrooms.

-MANNING PRIMARY SCHOOL outside the Science room (directly opposite room 7.
+Manning PS will meet outside the Science room (directly opposite room 7.)

 The children will then walk to and from the schools under direct supervision.